 - Abdominal ultrasound: This is often the first test done to evaluate for cholecystitis.
 Ultrasound uses sound waves to produce pictures of the gallbladder and the bile ducts.
-It is used to identify signs of inflammation or show that there may be blockage of bile flow.
+It is used to identify signs of inflammation involving the gallbladder and is very good at showing gallstones.

-- Abdominal CT: Computed tomography (CT) rapidly produces detailed pictures of the abdomen, including the liver, gallbladder, bile ducts and intestine to identify image findings associated with inflammation of the gallbladder or blocked bile flow.
+- Abdominal CT: Computed tomography (CT) uses x-rays to produce detailed pictures of the abdomen, liver, gallbladder, bile ducts and intestine to help identify inflammation of the gallbladder or blocked bile flow.
 Sometimes (but not always) it can also show gallstones.

-- Magnetic resonance cholangiopancreatography (MRCP): MRCP is an MRI exam that produces detailed images of the liver, gallbladder, bile ducts, pancreas and pancreatic duct.
-It is the most powerful of the imaging tests for biliary (relating to bile) abnormalities and can identify gallstones, gallbladder or bile duct inflammation or blockage of the biliary system.
+- Magnetic resonance cholangiopancreatography (MRCP): MRCP is a type of MRI exam that makes detailed images of the liver, gallbladder, bile ducts, pancreas and pancreatic duct.
+It is very good at showing gallstones, gallbladder or bile duct inflammation, and blocked bile flow.

 How is cholecystitis treated?

 However, because the condition may come back often, your doctor may recommend you have your gallbladder removed using either:

-- ERCP: ERCP is typically performed by a gastroenterologist, a doctor who specializes in abdominal disorders.
-The patient is most often sedated (medication is given to help calm the patient) and then a camera on a flexible tube is passed from the mouth through the stomach and into the beginning of the small bowel, called the duodenum.
+- Endoscopic retrograde cholangiopancreatography (ERCP): This procedure is typically done by a doctor who specializes in abdominal disorders (a gastroenterologist).
+A camera on a flexible tube is passed from the mouth through the stomach and into the beginning of the small bowel.
 This is where the common bile duct meets the small intestine.
-The closure mechanism at the end of the bile duct can be examined and opened to allow passage of blocked bile and stones, if necessary.
-Doctors can also feed a small tube up the common bile duct, inject contrast material to better see the common bile duct and also may use a laser fiber to destroy small gallstones and/or use a basket or balloon to retrieve stones or stone fragments.
-All of this may be accomplished without any incisions in the abdomen.
-There is a small, but real risk of inflammation or injury to the pancreas as a complication of this procedure.
+The valve mechanism (called the sphincter) at the end of the bile duct can be examined and opened to clear blocked bile and stones, if necessary.
+Doctors can also insert a small tube into the main bile duct and inject contrast material to better see the duct.
+They also may use a laser fiber to destroy small gallstones or use a basket or balloon to retrieve stones or stone fragments.
+All of this may be done without making any incisions in the abdomen.
+This procedure poses a small, but real risk of pancreas inflammation or injury.
+You will be sedated for this procedure.